fellow-sh/apsc177/README.md

 # My APSC 177 Material

 This is my personal repository for all code for APSC 177.
-I have made this a public repository because I know that seeing other people's work can be helpful for developing your own.
+It contains most of my code for every assignment and lab in the course, alongside write-ups on pseudocode and flowcharts where I feel necessary.